OlivierHK/Alto_UltraP_Mezzanine_V2.0-/README.md

 - SPI interface added for direct backboard Arduino controller FPGA bitstream writing.
 - Sysmon read ADC VauxP/N added for MGTAVCC, MGTVCCAUX, MGTAVTT.
 - Mechanical holes added for watercooling block on FPGA and VRM.
+- C-cap for CSD updated to X7R for better thermal resistance and void space increased to install wider cooler plate.
 - Soldermask's color changed to Blue.
 Logo and information added on Silkscreen.

 ## Gerber Files